Microsoft/azure-docs.cs-cz/articles/cognitive-services/Labs/Anomaly-Finder/tutorials/csharp-tutorial.md

 ## <a name="get-and-use-the-example"></a>Získání a použití příkladu

-Ukázkovou aplikaci detekce anomálií můžete do svého počítače naklonovat z [Githubu](https://github.com/MicrosoftAnomalyDetection/csharp-sample.git).
+Můžete naklonovat detekce anomálií ukázková aplikace do počítače z [Githubu](https://github.com/MicrosoftAnomalyDetection/csharp-sample.git).
 <a name="Step1"></a>
 ### <a name="install-the-example"></a>Instalace příkladu